magnusrodseth/disaster-tweets/assignment-2/README.md

 df['hashtag_count'] = df['text'].apply(lambda x: len([c for c in str(x) if c == '#']))
 ```

-- `mention_count`
+### 2.2.
+Counting mentions

-Mention count is a feature where we see how many mentions there are in a tweet.
+The `mention_count` is a feature where we see how many mentions there are in a tweet.
 This means how many other twitter users are mentioned in the tweet.
 This was extracted because we thought there might be a connection betweeen how many users were tagged and if the tweets are disaster-related.
 The group thought that disaster-related tweets would have more mentions than tweets that were not disaster related.

 ```py